Educated Wealthy Parents Have Problems in Adoption – Say What?!?

-In a recent interview on a Creating a Family Radio Show Dr. Richard Barth, Dean of the School of Social Work at the University of Maryland School of Social Work, said something that startled me.
+In an interview on a Creating a Family Radio Show Dr. Richard Barth, Dean of the School of Social Work at the University of Maryland School of Social Work, said something that startled me.

 The more educated the parents and higher their socioeconomic level, the greater degree of problems with their adoptions.

-Hummm… As a BS, MS, JD educated middle-income adoptive mom that certainly gave me pause.
+Hmmm… As a BS, MS, JD educated, middle-income adoptive mom that certainly gave me pause.

 “Problems” were defined as psychiatric placements (in a Swedish study) and adoption dissolutions (in a US study).
 In short, what we used to call “blue collar” families are a more robust adoptive placement for kids.